-The rigorous stock assessment activities for flatfish fisheries in the GOA and BSAI support sustainable management, balancing species-specific biological characteristics with broader ecosystem needs.
-This combination of reliable data, comprehensive peer review, and ecosystem-based management provides a robust foundation for the long-term health and productivity of Alaska's flatfish fisheries.
+The Alaska fisheries targeting Atka mackerel and rockfish are supported by regular, scientifically rigorous stock assessment activities.
+These assessments are tailored to the biology of the species, the geographic range of the stocks, and the broader ecosystem context, ensuring sustainable management and optimal utilization of the fisheries.
+The combination of reliable data collection, peer-reviewed assessments, and an ecosystem-based management approach provides robust support for the long-term health and productivity of these important fisheries.
 Therefore, clause 5.1.1 is not applicable.
 In addition the stocks are not considered shared and 5.4 is not applicable.

-September Evaluation Parameter Rationale - Process Met?
-(Yes/No) 5.1 There is an established institutional framework for fishery management purposes that determines applied research needs and use.
-Yes 5.1.1 There is a process that allows more precautionary approaches to managing fisheries (e.g., lower exploitation rates) on resources assessed through stock assessment methods that result in greater uncertainty about the state of the stock under consideration.
-Yes 5.1.2 There are organizations and processes in place to permit research into the aspects of fisheries listed in the clause.
+Evaluation Parameter Rationale - Process Met?
+(Yes/No/NA) 5.1 There is an established institutional framework for fishery management purposes that determines applied research needs and use.
+Yes

+5.1.1 There is a process that allows more precautionary approaches to managing fisheries (e.g., lower exploitation rates) on resources assessed through stock assessment methods that result in greater uncertainty about the state of the stock under consideration.
+NA 5.1.2 There are organizations and processes in place to permit research into the aspects of fisheries listed in the clause.
 Yes 5.2 There is a system that establishes the required research capacity needed to assess and monitor (1) the effects of climate or other environmental change on stocks and aquatic ecosystems; (2) the status of the stock under State jurisdiction; and (3) the impacts of ecosystem changes resulting from fishing activity, pollution, or habitat alteration.
 Please note that climate science is complex and evolving, and the system shall recognize the ability to assess and monitor these parameters over time.
 Yes 5.3 There is cooperation or interaction between international organizations to ensure optimum utilization of resources.
 Yes 5.4 The collaborative technical and research programs to improve understanding of the biology, environment, and status of transboundary aquatic stocks have been developed.
 NA 5.5 There is a process that allows analysis of research data, ensuring, where appropriate, their confidentiality.
-Yes
+Yes Pationale: